Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Some definitions and recollections

-Let $\mathfrak{X}= \Spf (A)$ be a noetherian affine formal scheme of finite Krull dimension.
-An \emph{integral closed formal subscheme} $\mathfrak{Y} \subset \mathfrak{X}$ is of the form $\Spf (A/P)$ for a prime ideal $P \subset A$.
 The \emph{naive group} of algebraic cycles $\un{z}_* (\mathfrak{X})$ on $\mathfrak{X}$ is defined to be the free abelian group on such integral closed formal subschemes.
 This is equivalent to the group of algebraic cycles on the \emph{scheme} $\Spec (A)$, that we call the associated scheme of $\mathfrak{X}$.
 Consequently, we have the same notion of intersections of cycles, and proper intersections of them.

 Its subgroup of $d$-dimensional cycles is denoted by $\un{z}_d (\mathfrak{X})$.
 In case $\mathfrak{X}$ is equidimensional (i.e. $A$ is equidimensional), we denote the group of the codimension $q$-cycles by $\un{z}^q (\mathfrak{X})$.